snooppr/snoop/README.en.md

                         Snoop database
   --donate, -d          Donate to the development of the Snoop Project,
-                        get/buy Snoop Full Version --autoclean, -a       Delete all reports, clear space --update, -U          Update Snoop
+                        get/buy Snoop Full Version --autoclean, -a       Delete all reports, clear cache --update, -U          Update Snoop

 plugins arguments: